If you have a question that we have not answered for you, please contact us for more information.

 2. Dedicated GCA Learning Environments

-Are GCA courses designed specifically for GAC?
+Are GCA courses explicitly designed for GAC?

 Additionally, courses are reviewed regularly to ensure that resources and activities are up-to-date and continue to meet the stated learning objectives.